Success is 10% inspiration, 90% perspiration. But without that all-important 10%, there’d be nothing to sweat over.

 4. Magnus Walker / Go with your gut feeling

 Motivating TED speech from an ordinary Northern lad whose journey took him from being on the dole in Sheffield to stumbling into owning a fashion house in LA.
 A tale about engineering your luck, taking your chances and adapting quickly whenever an opportunity arises.

 5. Paul Klein / How to succeed as an artist

-40-min lecture that tells you how make a relationship with your art that you are comfortable with - and how to make the most of that.
-Very inspiring, especially when he points out, “creatives have better access to problem solving, and can make the world a better place if they are sufficiently empowered”.
+A 40-min lecture on how to make a relationship with your art that you are comfortable with - and how to make the most of it.
+Very inspiring, especially when he points out, “creatives have better access to problem-solving, and can make the world a better place if they are sufficiently empowered”.